Monica English the Witch of Gayton, Norfolk, England

 As we know, Andrew Fountaine lived in a large estate mansion called Narford Hall .

-One sticking point is that some of Bertram's description and the description of the large house may be different from the way Andrew Fountaine and Narford Hall looks.
+One sticking point is that some of Bertram's description and the description of the large house is different from the way Andrew Fountaine and Narford Hall looks.

 But that could be because Lois Bourne was OATH BOUND to the Norfolk coven and its people in it.
-And to make sure that people won't connect the dots from Bertram and the fabulous house to Andrew Fountaine and Narford Hall, Lois could have described them differently in the book.
+And to make sure that people who will be reading her book won't connect the dots from Bertram and the fabulous house to the well known Andrew Fountaine and Narford Hall, Lois could have described them differently in the book.

 Andrew Fountaine died in September 1997.